Dale Jennings (activist): ONE, Incorporated

 While Jennings was one of the founders of the Mattachine Society, his views on how to best fight for equal rights for homosexuals differed from the organization as a whole.
 Harry Hay, the primary founder of the society, believed that "gays were a unique and especially talented group who had been a primary part of tribal societies and needed to come together and reclaim those sacred and traditional roles".
 Jennings believed that there essentially was no difference between a gay man and a straight man.
 Jennings adopted a more private role, believing that homosexuals as a group had very little in common, and wanted to fight for the right to be left alone while Hay and the rest of the Mattachine Society collectively wanted to make homosexuality visible to the public and fought for more homosexual awareness.

 In the organization Jennings was not alone in this alternate perspective, and in 1952 a small group of members from the Mattachine Society met to discuss separating from Mattachine and forming a separate organization that would illustrate their own personal views more.
-In 1953, they separated from the organization and created ONE, Inc. This organization became the dominant organization in Los Angeles and with the financial assistance of Jennings' sister Elaine and her husband James Porter its magazine became, for a period of time, the voice of the gay and lesbian movement.
+In 1953, they separated from the organization and created ONE, Inc. This organization became the dominant organization in Los Angeles and with the financial assistance of Jennings's sister Elaine and her husband James Porter its magazine became, for a period of time, the voice of the gay and lesbian movement.
 The magazine spoke out openly and more forcefully on behalf of the rights and interests of homosexuals.
 Jennings was elected as vice president of the newly formed organization and became editor in chief as well as a primary writer for the magazine.
 During this time his writings gained popularity and momentum.
 Jennings found his niche as a writer, and his writings would continue to become a pivotal part in the Gay Rights Movement.
 The magazine included writings about police harassment and persecution from cities all across the nation based on newspaper reports sent in by its readers.
 Thought-provoking essays, daring social commentary and a sharp consistent design made up the overall sense of the magazine.

 The magazine was produced essentially by hand, thanks to James and Elaine Porter who paid for materials and other expenses out of their own pocket, printing and assembling each issue in their printing and graphics office.
 Although it had a low printing circulation it had a large impact on the movement as a whole.
 It was the only publication that openly spoke positively of homosexuality and fought for equal legal and social status for homosexuals.
 The small circulation but large impact of this magazine represented a lot of the small organizations that were also a part of the movement.
 While small in number, each member of the movement symbolized an insecure and emerging movement among homosexuals that confronted their subjugated status in society.

 After two years of heavy involvement, especially with the magazine, Jennings was pressured to leave by business manager Dorr Legg.